-The symptoms of dissociation can vary widely and may include:
+The symptoms of dissociation can be many and varied and may include:

-Diagnosing a Dissociative Disorder is typically done in conjunction with your psychologist via clinical interview and standardised assessment tools such as the Multidimensional Inventory of Dissociation 60-item version (MID-60) [a questionnaire which was developed in Australia].
+The DSM-5 is the standard reference that mental health professionals use to diagnose dissociative disorders.
+Diagnosing a dissociative disorder is usually done through clinical interviews and standardised assessment tools such as the Multidimensional Inventory of Dissociation 60-item version (MID-60), a questionnaire developed in Australia.

-Effective treatment for dissociation will often involves a combination of psychological approaches.
-Treating dissociative symptoms involves learning to identify when you might be experiencing stressful or triggering situations and then implementing grounding techniques and other types of distress tolerance strategies.
-Approaches such as Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), and mindfulness therapies can be very useful.
-It may also be relevant to problem-solve situations creating stress in a person’s life to see if the impact of these can removed or minimised.
+Treatment for dissociation often involves a combination of approaches.
+Treatment usually involves learning to identify when you are in stressful or triggering situations and then using grounding techniques and distress tolerance strategies.
+DBT, CBT and mindfulness therapies can be very useful.
+It may also be helpful to work on the situations in your life that are causing stress to see if you can reduce or eliminate them.

-If you or a loved one is experiencing dissociation or a dissociative disorder our Melbourne psychologists and trauma therapists are here to help.
-Get in touch with our friendly reception team to book an appointment.
-Contact us by:
+If you or someone you know is dissociating or has a dissociative disorder our Melbourne psychologists and trauma therapists can help.
+Contact our reception team to book an appointment by:

 Don't let your struggles hold you back.
 Call us.